 So, how many legs do fleas have?
-Three, and their hindlegs do most of the jumping, says Walden.
+Six, and their hindlegs do most of the jumping, says Walden.
 However, these tiny bugs don’t jump by simply contracting their muscles.

 “The length of a flea’s jump is not possible with muscle action,” says Dryden.
 “Rather, they compress their hindlegs into a natural rubber-like pad made of a protein called resilin and, like a tensed spring, release the pad to catapult themselves into the air.”